 In a criminal case, a person has the right to legal counsel.
-In an inquiry or during a preliminary examination, a person has a constitutional right not to make self-incriminating statements.
-Furthermore, the questioned person is allowed to have legal counsel present at this time.
+During an inquiry or preliminary examination, a person has a constitutional right not to make self-incriminating statements.
+Furthermore, the questioned person is allowed to have legal counsel present at this time